 Among his awards and distinctions are the following: IGI Global's Outstanding Editor-in-Chief Award winner, Texas A&M International University’s Scholar of the Year Award winner, recipient of University of Coimbra’s Gulbenkian Professorship, Anbar's Citation of Excellence Award winner, MCB Press Outstanding Paper Award winner, CIGNA Corporation Research Fellowship recipient, and Best Paper Award winner at the Australasian Conference on Information Systems.

 Ned has authored (and edited) several books, book chapters, journal articles, conference proceedings papers, and book reviews.
-His articles have been published in a number of journals including Communications of the ACM, Decision Science Journal of Innovative Education, Decision Support Systems, European Journal of Information Systems, Defense Acquisition Review Journal, European Journal of Operational Research, Human Resource Management, IEEE Transactions (various), Information & Management, Information Systems Journal, Information Technology & People, Journal of the Association for Information Systems, Journal of Systems and Information Technology, MIS Quarterly, and Organization Science.
+His articles have been published in a number of journals including Communications of the ACM, Decision Science Journal of Innovative Education, Decision Support Systems, European Journal of Information Systems, Defense Acquisition Review Journal, European Journal of Operational Research, Human Resource Management, IEEE Transactions (various), Information & Management, Information Systems Journal, Information Technology & People, International Business Review, Journal of Evolutionary Psychology, Journal of the Association for Information Systems, Journal of Systems and Information Technology, MIS Quarterly, and Organization Science.

 Branches of the Brazilian, New Zealand and US governments, as well as private organizations in these countries have funded his research.
 Major funding agencies have been the National Science Foundation, and the US Defense Acquisition University.
 His varied research interests are related to nonlinear structural equation modeling, action research, business process improvement, e-collaboration tools support for global virtual teams, ethical and legal issues related to technology management, evolutionary perspectives on behavior toward technology, and organizational communication.

 Laredo, TX, 78041, USA

 Information and documents in connection with Ned's courses are available from Angel (Angel login page).